Skip to content

 4. Result:

 • If successful: Status becomes done.
-Run brainfile complete to move to logs/.
+Run brainfile complete to append to ledger.jsonl and archive.

 • If issues found: Status becomes failed.
 Edit task to add feedback and reset status to ready.